Overview

 The Kenan Trust funds primary school literacy projects that aim to promote grade-level reading achievement by the 3rd grade.
-School-age children learn to read from kindergarten through 3rd grade.
-Beginning in the 4th grade, children are expected to read to learn.
-Students who read on grade level are more likely to progress from grade to grade on time, have fewer behavioral problems, and be more engaged in the classroom.
+Students who read on their grade level are more likely to progress from grade to grade on time, have fewer behavioral problems, and be more engaged in the classroom.

 Featured Grant in Primary School Literacy: Book Harvest